-If a student is eligible for a re-sit/ supplementary exam, this exam should be cleared after a remedial activity/course as may be prescribed by the concerned parties (see assessment and progression document).
+If a student is eligible for a re-sit/ supplementary exam, this exam should be cleared after a remedial activity/course as may be prescribed by the concerned course team.
 The format and difficulty level of the repeat exam should be identical, except for content, as that of the failed exam.

-23.12 Absenteeism from Examinations
+23.12 Absenteeism from Examinations and Appeals

-Please refer to the attendance policy in the Assessment & Progression Policy and the MBRU Student Handbook.
+Please refer to the attendance policy in the MBRU Student Handbook.
 Additionally, the following will apply to the College of Medicine: